 - Supervisor for the Lamoille Regional Solid Waste Management District (LRSWMD) (two-year term)

-The Assistant Town Clerk is appointed by the Town Clerk.
-The Assistant Treasurers are appointed by the Town Treasurer.
-The Town Administrative Assistant is appointed by the Selectboard.
+The Assistant Town Clerk & Treasurer is appointed by the Town Clerk & Treasurer.
+The Town Administrative Assistant, Delinquent Tax Collector and the Assessor are appointed by the Selectboard.

 The Town of Eden is deeply indebted to all the individuals who serve the Town in any of the positions listed above.